 Collection of Information by NYC Votes Contribute

-In order to improve the content and usability of this website, the New York City Campaign Finance Board ("CFB") automatically collects several categories of information from users.
+In order to improve the content and usability of the Website, the CFB automatically collects several categories of information from users.
 This information includes the following:

 - The apparent Internet Protocol ("IP") address of your Internet Service Provider ("ISP") and/or your computer, if your computer has an IP address assigned directly to it.
 1

-- The apparent Fully Qualified Domain Name ("Domain Name") of your Internet Service Provider ("ISP") and/or your computer, if your computer has a domain name assigned directly to it.
+- The apparent Fully Qualified Domain Name ("Domain Name") of a user’s Internet Service Provider ("ISP") and/or your computer, if your computer has a domain name assigned directly to it.
 2

-- The type of browser (such as, for example Internet Explorer, Opera, Firefox, Chrome, etc.) used and the operating system resident on a user's computer.
+- The type of browser (such as, for example, Chrome, Safari, Firefox, Edge, Internet Explorer, etc.) used and the operating system resident on a user's computer.

 - The date and time a user visited the site.